 Get the right insurance to safely drive your new ride home, and find out how to save.

 Driving home in your new set of wheels is one of the best feelings out there, but let’s not forget one little detail: car insurance.
 To be legally road-worthy, every car must be covered by an insurance policy.
-Here’s how to set up a policy for your new ride so that you can legally drive off the lot.
+That means you need to get your new ride on a policy before you can roll off the lot.